Glavo/kala-compress/README.md

 - [ ] Enhanced NIO2 Path API support
 - [ ] Split compressors and archivers into separate modules
 - [ ] Full support for JPMS
+- [ ] Rename the package and publish it to Maven Central